multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.1.12 - 2024-06-04 =
+* Added     - Compatibility of WooCommerce 8.9.1.
+* Added     - Vendors will now receive an email notification when a user follows their store #698.
+* Fix       - Issue with the vendor slider banner image due to a conflict with vendor store policy #751.
+* Fix       - Issue with SPMV products created for the admin products #754.
+* Fix       - SPMV products appearing multiple times during search and in the store page #752.
+* Fix       - Vulnerability issue #756.
+* Updated   - Language file.

 = 4.1.11 - 2024-05-21 =
 * Added     - Compatibility of WooCommerce 8.9.0.